CaiTom/blockchain-selective-disclosure/README.md

 Then go to [http://localhost:9000/](http://localhost:9000/) and you will see the website.

+### Proxy re-encryption

+In order to use the whole functionality of the website, you need to install the package for AFGH proxy re-encryption.
+In a new command line

+    cd zerodb-afgh-pre-master
+    sudo python setup.py install
+    cd ..

+After successfully install the package, you need to run the proxy re-encryption server

+    cd re-encryption
+    node client.js

+### Development of smart contracts

-and uses [truffle](https://github.com/trufflesuite/truffle) as the Ethereum smart contract development framework.
+This project uses [truffle](https://github.com/trufflesuite/truffle) as the Ethereum smart contract development framework.

 In order to run it, install truffle first:

     npm install -g truffle

-Then install all of the node-js dependencies

-    npm install

 Connection to blockchain node is defined in truffle.js: